uoit-cpp/course-material/labs/lab2-caesar-cipher.md

 You are now to extend the above program to take as inputs files.
 The program should be able to read a file and encode or decode it as needed.

+For the sake of simplicity, we assume that you only need to _change_ letters [A-Z] in the file.
+You can safely ignore other letters in the file (i.e., keep those as is.)

 #### Encrypting a file to __cyphertext__

 Encrypt a file `in.txt` containing plaintext to a file `out.txt` containing ciphertext using shift `<shift>`.
 Flag `-e` here refers to encryption.